orris27/computer_science_notes/english/writing.md

 5. 古建筑: cause the loss of historical value, enjoy cultural heritage, old streets and buildings, historical sites, keep them in the original state, historical buildings and streets
 6. 引发恐慌: cause great panic
 7. 糟蹋旅途: spoil their trips
 8. 费用: the expenditure will increase dramatically, the school budget is not unlimited, may cause deficit, manage budget = personal financial
+9. 节约与浪费: save money for future use, squander all the money, shop on impulse, buy something unnecessary regardless of their financial conditions, manage budget, be cautious about spending money, live in a frugal way
+10. 时代变化很大: it is true that the world has changed greatly over the past 50 years
+11. 上一辈的思想落后: some ideas and values of the older generation may have been outdated

 ### work
 1. waiter: how to introduce food to customers and handle complaints